6 Days Desert Tour from Casablanca to Marrakech Overview:

 + Drive through the Atlas mountains and get to know small Berber villages

-Itinerary for 6 Days in Morocco from Casablanca:
+Itinerary for 6 Days in Morocco from Casablanca to Marrakech:

 Our 6 days tour from Casablanca to Merzouga Desert starts from Casablanca after we meet each other, we’ll pick you up from a different hotel in Casablanca and our way to the Rif mountains that contain landscapes, When we arrive in Chefchaouen city Firstly: we’ll take knowledge of this city, Chefchaouen is a city north of Morocco, the original name is Chaouen called by Amazigh people, much houses in this city are painted with blue color, why this city was painted with blue color? means to keep mosquitoes away, there are many restaurants with cafes, you’ll take good photos that you’ll never find in other cities, you’ll enjoy the time, and spend a night in a local raid/hotel.